ABOUT OUR RESEARCH:

 Do I have to come back for a follow-up visit?

-If you choose to participate in a study, there is no obligation to come back for another one.
+We would love to have you come back!
+However, there is no obligation to come back for another study visit.
 Each study involves a specific age group and is a one-time visit.
 However, if you are interested in returning more than once, we can keep your name in our database and call you when your child is old enough for the next study.

 Will we be paid for our participation?